olenski42/LDrawConverter/README.md

 - Edit the main.cpp and set the correct paths.
 (This is a WIP, a file dialog will (maybe) follow)

 ## Goal
-Exporting ldraw files to fbx, optimized for games/ rendering and automating the export of skeletons.
+Exporting ldraw files to fbx, optimized for games/ rendering and automating the creation of skeletons.

 ## Features
 - Export as single Mesh